AP Alternative Assets, L.P. Informs Investors of Availability of Additional Information Regarding Athene

 Guernsey, Channel Islands, Feb.
-12, 2020 (GLOBE NEWSWIRE) -- In connection with AP Alternative Assets, L.P.’s (“AAA”; Euronext Amsterdam: AAA) equity investment in Athene Holding Ltd. (“Athene”; NYSE: ATH), AAA informs its investors that Athene has furnished to the U.S. Securities and Exchange Commission (the “SEC”) a current report on Form 8-K regarding a special general meeting of Athene’s shareholders.
+18, 2020 (GLOBE NEWSWIRE) -- In connection with AP Alternative Assets, L.P.’s (“AAA”; Euronext Amsterdam: AAA) equity investment in Athene Holding Ltd. (“Athene”; NYSE: ATH), AAA informs its investors that Athene has furnished to the U.S. Securities and Exchange Commission (the “SEC”) a current report on Form 8-K setting forth its financial results for its fourth quarter and full year ended December 31, 2019.
 A copy of the report is available for free on the SEC’s website at www.sec.gov.

 About AP Alternative Assets